johnridesabike/bikewalklife/content/posts/2020/denver-design-for-future-streets-prioritizes-pedestrians-and-cyclists-over-cars.md

 >
 > Bicycles are the fruits and vegetables.

 This is the right way of thinking, and I wish the best for Denver.
-But we’ll have to wait and see how it plays out, though.
-Like the article says, this “might” change.
+But we’ll have to wait and see how it plays out.
+Like the article says, things “might” change.